jupiter0fire/OoTMMR_tracker_pack/README.md

 - Having **MM Spin Attack** can be tracked by right clicking on the MM Kokiri Sword.

-- You can activate the **Scarecrow Song** in OOT by right clicking on the Ocarina.
-In MM you don't need to track it.

 ## Unsupported Settings

 - Dungeon Reward Shuffle Anywhere